Surgical Procedures: Sentinel Lymph Node Biopsy

 What is recovery like?

-You and your surgeon will talk about what your recovery will be like.
+You and your provider will talk about what your recovery will be like.
 You will be up and moving the day of or day after surgery.
-There will be some limitations to your normal schedule and exercise routine in the first week or so.
-After surgery, you could have side effects including:
+There will be some changes to your normal schedule and exercise routine in the first week or so.
+After surgery, you could have side effects, such as:

 - Blue urine and greenish colored stool for 24-48 hours after the injection of blue dye.
 You are not radioactive after receiving the radioactive tracer.

 - A seroma could develop.
 A seroma is when lymph fluid collects in the area instead of draining its normal route.
-It is not worrisome, but can be uncomfortable.
-Most go away naturally, over time, but may need to be drained in the office with a needle (an easy, painless procedure).
+It is not worrisome but can be uncomfortable.
+Most go away on their own, over time, but may need to be drained in the office with a needle (a painless procedure).